-CGMI, an affiliate of Citigroup Inc. and the underwriter of the sale of the notes, is acting as principal and will receive an underwriting fee of up to \$35 for each \$1,000 note sold in this offering.
-The actual underwriting fee will be equal to the selling concession paid to selected dealers.
+CGMI, an affiliate of Citigroup Inc. and the underwriter of the sale of the notes, is acting as principal and will receive an underwriting fee of \$35 for each \$1,000 note sold in this offering.
 CGMI will pay selected dealers not affiliated with CGMI, including Morgan Stanley & Co.
-LLC, and their financial advisers collectively a variable selling concession of up to \$35 for each \$1,000 note they sell.
+LLC, and their financial advisers collectively a selling concession of \$35 for each \$1,000 note they sell.